tanrax/org-social/README.md

 You can use any web server that supports plain text files.

+- Org Social Host: Free service that also allows you to sync remotely.
 - Static hosting services: Tiiny Host, Static.run, Netlify, Vercel, Cloudflare Pages, etc.
 - Repositories: GitHub Pages, Gitea, or any other service that allows you to host plain text files.
 - Self-hosted: [Nginx](https://www.nginx.com/), [Apache](https://httpd.apache.org/) or [Caddy](https://caddyserver.com/).